mesuli95/PYTHON-NOTES/README.md

 * data structures to asign mutliple variables
 * the use of arithmetic operation to perform calculations
 * the operators on strings, the use of operator to add two strings
+* Completed some exercises to test myself how to narvigate with these different operators
+* got to learn about boolean values (True or False)
+* learnt how lists are used to store multiple items in a single variable using square brackets []
+* also got to do some exercises to test myself how to list items in a variable
+*
+*